 Let’s illustrate with an example.

 You’re a tow truck business and you get a call at midnight to go rescue a stranded car and driver.
 You find the driver, who’s really happy to see you, and hook their car up to your tow truck.
 Then you give them a ride and bring the car back to your business’s premises because the shop the client wants to take the car to isn’t open.
 You drop off the car and go home.
 Then, at 3 am, a thief hops your fence and steals the car.

 You’re moving a client’s car to a different location on your property, but you turn a corner and plough the car into a parked tow truck.
 There’s a good amount of damage to the car that you were moving, and you’re in a bit of a panic trying to figure out how to explain it to the customer.
-Thankfully you have garagekeepers insurance to help you cover the costs of repairing the customer’s car.
+Thankfully you have garagekeepers insurance, which could help you cover the costs of repairing the customer’s car.

 What is a per-vehicle deductible?